opensearch-project/documentation-website/_api-reference/cat/cat-segment-replication.md

 Introduced 2.7
 {: .label .label-purple }

 The CAT segment replication operation returns information about active and last completed [segment replication]({{site.url}}{{site.baseurl}}/opensearch/segment-replication/index) events on each replica shard, including related shard-level metrics.
-These metrics provide information about how far behind the replicas are lagging with respect to the primary shard.
+These metrics provide information about how far behind the primary shard the replicas are lagging.

 Call the CAT Segment Replication API only on indexes with segment replication enabled.
 {: .note}